If I Forward an Email Can the Sender See it? [UPDATED]

 Forwarding emails can pose several security concerns and may also raise legal and compliance issues.
 Let’s examine the pitfalls of email forwarding without giving it ample thought, first.

-Email Forwards: Security Issues
+Email Forward Security

 Being careless with email forwarding could cause serious lapses in security.